XuQuan-nikkkki/FolderFile-Splitter-Plugin/README.md

 ## What's Next

-- **Customizable Settings**: Allow users to customize the plugin’s behavior, such as setting the default location for new files or folders, and customizing the sorting order of files and folders for a more personalized experience.
+- **Customizable Settings**: Allow users to customize the plugin’s behavior, such as setting the default location for new files or folders.
 - **Mobile Support**: Adapt the plugin for use on Obsidian's mobile app, ensuring seamless file management across devices.
-- **Drag-and-Drop**: Enable drag-and-drop functionality for files and folders to simplify reorganization.
 - **Tag-Based Management**: Introduce the ability to manage files using tags for a more flexible organization system.

 ## Changelog

 - **v0.1.0**: Initial release with folder/file split view and improved navigation.
+- **v0.2.0**: Added customizable sorting, pinning of files and folders, and theme adaptation.

 ## Feedback & Issues